nwfsc-cb/Threshold-Detection/README.md

 Details on repo files:

-run_simulations.Rmd = code for running all of the generic simulation studies (everything except the empirical hake case study)
+run_simulations.Rmd = code for running all of the theoretical simulation studies (everything except the empirical hake case study)

-sim_plots.Rmd = code for plotting the results of the generic simulation studies
+sim_plots.Rmd = code for plotting the results of the theoretical simulation studies

 conceptual_plots.Rmd = code for mkaing the conceptual figures (threshold definitions figure, simulation steps figures)